 The princesses count, too.
 They're always the heroes even when they're committing genocide.

-And the bio-terrorists from New Universe Three: The Friendship Virus, who are hailed in-story for bringing about world peace and eliminating crime and violence by releasing a DNA altering virus that turns both men and women into a bunch of Stepford Smilers.
+The bio-terrorists from New Universe Three: The Friendship Virus, who are hailed in-story for bringing about world peace and eliminating crime and violence by releasing a DNA altering virus that turns both men and women into a bunch of Stepford Smilers

 Fanon Discontinuity: Chatoyance rejects nearly the entirety of the show's second season (as well as the third and fourth seasons).
 She also rejects portions of the first season.
 In fact, she rejects everything about the show that she dislikes, which has resulted in her re-writing more or less the entirety of the setting, characters and events.